David Shand (politician): Later activities

 Shand left New Zealand in 1977 and moved to Australia where he taught at the Australian National University.
 He left academia in 1981 and took up senior positions in the Australian Department of Finance, the Queensland Public Sector Management Commission and the Victorian Treasury.
 In 1986 he was appointed as the head of New Zealand's Government Financial Support Service.
-He subsequently worked on public financial management in three international organizations – OECD (Paris), IMF and World Bank (Washington DC) before retiring to New Zealand in 2006.
+He subsequently worked on public financial management in three international organisations – OECD (Paris), IMF and World Bank (Washington DC) before retiring to New Zealand in 2006.
 Shand later became a member of the Royal Commission on Auckland Governance, having previously served as chair of the Local Government Rates Inquiry and also as chair of the Tertiary Education Commission.
 In 2006 he was appointed by the government to the board of Meridian Energy, remaining there until 2009.

 Shand's community activities have included Trustee of the NZ Portrait gallery and board member of the Auckland City Mission.
 Shand is of Maori descent through Rakiura (Stewart Island) Maori – Ngai Tahu and Ngati Mamoe and has undertaken financial advisory work for Ngai Tahu.

 Shand intended a return to politics and stood as an independent candidate for the Capital and Coast District Health Board in the 2019 local elections but he was unsuccessful.